KoxSosen/LightMOTD/README.md

 - Change player cap.
 - Change current player count.
-- An option to set, so your player cap will always be (1 + current players).
+- An option which allows you to set, so your player cap will always be (1 + current players).
 - Null the playercount, so the current players won't show up.
 - MiniMessage support.
 - Configurate hocon config.
 - Very lightweight: No bloat features.
-- We only shade in MiniMessage, nothing else.
+- Only shade in MiniMessage, nothing else.

 #### Upcoming Features: